This One Pot Mexican Rice recipe with corn is much effortless than you would even think of!

 All you need to do is replace the paste or sauce with 4 teaspoons of this for 2 cups of rice.
 You can add an extra teaspoon for more taste.

-This is a perfect dump and go method of cooking Mexican rice.
+This is a perfect dump and go method of cooking this rice.

 Simply add all the ingredients in the cooker and give it a good stir.
 Close the lid and let the cooker do the rest.